Clay is my passion. Decoration is my language. Since 1990.

 ‘Arabesque’ literally means ‘arab-like’ and was coined by Europeans to define movements in the arts influenced by Islam.
 You’ll find an arabesque in poetry, dance, music and architecture.
 I am using it for the visual reference to an architectural detail known as an arabesque, or in layman’s terms, a ‘curlicue’, which you will find in a lot of my work.
 The arabesque suggests the beauty and continuity of life.

 In 2006, I had the great pleasure of traveling to China for a residency.
 The result of that visit has been the return to larger scale sculptures, now incorporating figurative references.
-And I still create the pottery line.
+I still create a pottery line, now using underglaze transfers and decals for the surface decoration.
 Both the sculptures and the pottery have historical references to European and Asian ceramic history as well as everyday Canadian life.